How to Build an Outdoor Fireplace- Part 2

 Time to build your fireplace!
 You finished your foundation, and it is perfect.
 Now you are ready for the fun part.
 The build will go fast.
 There is no need to get in a rush.
 Take your time and be deliberate.
 Remember, take a break when needed, and stay hydrated.
 This fireplace will last for years.
 Be sure to get it right now, as you won’t be able to fix it later.

 These articles have insights that you won’t find anywhere else.
-But they are based on my videos that offer insights and tips that you won’t find in these articles.
+But they are based on my videos, offering insights and tips you won’t find in these articles.
 Be sure to watch and reference my instructional video series.
 By watching my videos and reading these articles, you will be ready to build your personal outdoor fireplace to help create your dream backyard paradise.
 If you still have questions, be sure to contact us.

 You will learn what to expect when building this project yourself.
 All of Jake’s kits are perfect for installers or DIYers.
 You don’t need any special skills or tools.
 All the pieces you need are included in your kit.
 There is no cutting or mortaring the blocks.
 You simply stack and glue the block together.

 A Few Things to Keep in Mind While Building Your Fireplace